-The Faculty of Environmental Studies does not permit students to enrol in two or more courses in the same term that are offered on the same day and time.
+The Faculty of Environmental and Urban Change does not permit students to enrol in two or more courses in the same term that are offered on the same day and time.

 If you create a course schedule with time conflicts, be aware that you will get no special arrangements or support by Course Directors.
 Course Directors will not grant any extensions for assignments/exams and/or tests that conflict as a result of conflicting course enrolments.
 You are still expected to be in class regularly, hand in assignments on time and write the exams/tests at scheduled times.
 A petition to take a schedule in which course conflicts occur, or to seek accommodation for such conflicts, will not be supported by the Faculty.